JoseEspinozaMiranda/Datos-Pretest-posttest-controldeinventario/README.md

 TPI: Inventory Accuracy Rate\
 IRS: Stock Turnover Rate

-- TPI - PRE TEST: Data obtained in the post-test period without the use of the web system, from 16 may 2023 to 28 may 2023.
+- TPI - PRE TEST: Data obtained in the post-test period without the use of the web system, from 01 May 2023 to 07 July 2023.
-- TPI - POST TEST: Data obtained in the post test period with the use of the web system, from 16 may 2023 to 28 may 2023.
+- TPI - POST TEST: Data obtained in the post test period with the use of the web system, from 10 July 2023 to 10 September 2023.
-- IRS - PRE TEST: Data obtained in the post-test period without the use of the web system, from 16 may 2023 to 28 may 2023.
+- IRS - PRE TEST: Data obtained in the post-test period without the use of the web system, from 01 May 2023 to 07 July 2023.
-- IRS - POST TEST: Data obtained in the post test period with the use of the web system, from 16 may 2023 to 28 may 2023.
+- IRS - POST TEST: Data obtained in the post test period with the use of the web system, from 10 July 2023 to 10 Septembre 2023.
 - Consolidated Data: Table with data from the four periods.